tohagan-tmr/cleanpass/README.md

 ## Test that the filtering works and recommit files with credentials

 Somehow you need to be able to recommit the files that contain credentials without changing their checked source code when they are checked out.
-You will also want to test that the `cleanpass` filters you added to `.gitattributes` are really working as expected.
+You will also need to test that the `cleanpass` filters you added to `.gitattributes` are really working as expected.
 I do this in VSCode (or some IDE tool) so you can see the file changes and verify they are working.

 Before you commit any file to GIT ...